This article looks at the latest update relating to the regularization of illegal properties in Andalucía

 There are various reasons why so many properties were built illegally, the main one being the restrictive rules to build on rural land.

-This in turn created a black market where all kind of tricks, including corruption happened in order build the illegal properties.
+This in turn created a black market where all kinds of tricks, including corruption, happened in order to build the illegal properties.

-The Law on Land Use in Andalucía (LOUA) demands to build a property in the countryside; the owner has to justify the need of the property for agricultural, forestry or livestock production purposes.
+The former Law on Land Use in Andalucía (LOUA) demanded to build a property in the countryside; the owner had to justify the need of the property for agricultural, forestry, or livestock production purposes.

-This is impossible to prove for a standard property built on a small country plot, as you would need a lot of land to prove it was for agriculture use.
+This was impossible to prove for a standard property built on a small country plot, as you would need a lot of land to prove it was for agriculture use.

 Hence, the large growth of illegal properties, if you want to know more about the reasons for this you can read our article Illegal Constructions in the Andalusian Countryside

-The different changes in the LOUA have proved useless over time as there has been so far very little willingness from the former Andalusian government to tackle the situation.
+The different changes in the LOUA had proved useless over time as there had been very little willingness from the former Andalusian government to tackle the situation.

-Basically although the AFO does not legalise the property, it gives the recognition that the property meets the necessary health and safety conditions to serve as a dwelling.
+Basically, although the AFO does not legalize the property, it gives the recognition that the property meets the necessary health and safety conditions to serve as a dwelling.

-This allows the owner to legally contract to the services and supplies (water and electric).
+This allows the owner to legally contract the services and supplies (water and electricity).

 It also allows the owner to carry out basic maintenance works on the property.